antonioan/repeat-free-py/README.md

 The main goal of this tool is to eliminate identical windows in a given sequence.
 The input is a length-n q-ary vector and the output is a length-(n+1) q-ary vector which has no identical windows, when windows size is <img src="https://render.githubusercontent.com/render/math?math=2\cdot{\log_qn}{%2B2}"> .

-The algorithm is based on Algorithm 1 from the article "[Repeat-Free Codes]"(/article.pdf) by O. Elishco, R. Gabrys, M. Medard, and E.
+The algorithm is based on Algorithm 1 from the article "[Repeat-Free Codes](/article.pdf)" by O. Elishco, R. Gabrys, M. Medard, and E. Yaakobi.

 ## Getting Started